duongvanthanh1992/demo-vm-template/README.md

 By doing so, you can reuse the container for subsequent workflows by referencing Docker images name.
 ```

-### Gitlab CI  - Packer Pipeline for Building Confluent Kafka
+### Gitlab CI  - Packer Pipeline for Building Golden Image

-`Packer Pipeline for Building Confluent Kafka` workflow automates the process of building Confluent Kafka using Packer and Ansible.
+`Packer Pipeline for Building Golden Image` workflow automates the process of building Golden Image using Packer and Ansible.
 Below is an explanation of each step:

 1. **check-syntax-yml (Check YAML files)**:
    - This GitLab CI task is designed to ensure the quality and consistency of YAML files by using the `yamllint` tool.